DerBrunoIR/CourseGraph/README.md

 Data points are either collected *directly* or together with their *description*.

-By checking for these descriptions, it can be ensured that the content indeed represents the right data.
+By checking for these descriptions, it can be ensured that the css selectors matched the right HTML.

 This can also be performed automated.